-- 5. The overall average quality of each global fixed-income portfolio shall be A or higher.
-Non-rated issues may be purchased, provided that in the judgment of the Manager, they are of a quality sufficient to maintain the average overall portfolio quality of A or higher. - 6.
-The average duration (interest rate sensitivity) of an actively managed global fixed-income portfolio shall not differ from the passive benchmark by more than two years. - F. Balanced or Tactical Asset Allocation (TAA) Managers - 1.
-Equity and fixed-income investments or cash commitment in the TAA portion of the Fund may vary from 0% to 100% of assets under management. - 2.
-Within each asset class, the TAA Manager is subject to the relevant guidelines outlined above. - 3.
-Fully covered or protected investments using options, futures or short sales are permitted in the interest of reducing volatility and protecting capital or changing asset mix. - G. Private Markets Investments and Absolute Return Strategies (broadly classified as alternative investments) - 1.
-Alternative investments are intended to enhance the diversification of the Fund and to achieve a market rate of return commensurate with the perceived risk of each investment. - 2.
-The Trustees recognize that alternative investments are potentially more risky than other investments of the Fund.
-As such, extra care shall be taken in evaluating and fully understanding all aspects on an alternative investment opportunity. - 3.
-All investments must have a mechanism for exit. - 4.
-References on the sponsor, investment adviser, manager, general partner or other person(s) performing substantially the same function (regardless of title) must be checked prior to investing in a fund, partnership or other investment vehicle. - 5.
+- 1. Private capital markets investments are intended to enhance the diversification of the Fund and to achieve a market rate of return commensurate with the perceived risk of each investment. - 2.
+All investments must have a mechanism for exit. - 3.
+References on the sponsor, investment adviser, manager, general partner or other person(s) performing substantially the same function (regardless of title) must be checked prior to investing in a fund, partnership or other investment vehicle. - 4.
 An investment screening and review committee may be established to pre-qualify investment proposals.
-Evaluation of proposals will address the manager, the fund focus and strategy, and the fund structure. - 6.
-The private markets investments will be diversified to reduce the risk of any single investment on the total Fund. - 7.
-All investments must have complete transparency and policy compliance reporting. - 8.
-No more than 25% of the assets earmarked for private markets and absolute return strategies should be invested with a single manager, general partner, or single fund, with the exception of fund of funds. - 9.
-Preference will be given to those funds where the general partner is contributing at least 1% of the total fund.
+Evaluation of proposals will address the manager, the fund focus and strategy, and the fund structure. - 5.
+The private markets investments will be diversified to reduce the risk of any single investment on the total Fund. - 6.
+No more than 25% of the assets earmarked for private markets should be invested with a single manager, general partner, or single fund, with the exception of fund of funds. - 7.
+Preference will be given to those funds where the general partner is contributing at least 1% of the total fund. - 8.
+Reserves for future alternative investments may be held in large capitalization U.S. equities or domestic fixed income, as appropriate, subject to the investment guidelines for such investments. - 9.
+Because commitments to most private equity investment vehicles are drawn down over time, actual investments are usually less than committed investments.
+To compensate for this, the Fund may commit more than the target allocation, perhaps as much as twice the target allocation, to private investments in order to achieve the actual investment target.